110782829/moomoo-chatgpt-trader/README.md

 - SIM execution uses `db/trader.db` by default (auto-created).
 Strategy/automation storage uses `data/trader.db`.
 - To enable GPT Autopilot set `PLANNER_PROVIDER=gpt` and `OPENAI_API_KEY`.
 - If the GPT call fails, planner can fall back to a stub.
 Set `PLANNER_FALLBACK_STUB=0` to surface the error instead.
+- The planner context now surfaces `positions_exit_candidates` and a `positions_summary` section so the UI and fallback logic can highlight close/trim opportunities.
+- When the GPT planner is unavailable, the stub evaluates those exit candidates first and can close or trim active positions before attempting any new opens.
 - Execution mode switches to `moomoo` upon connect or session restore and reverts to `sim` on disconnect.
 No automatic fallback to `sim` when in `moomoo` mode.
 - Account card fetches equity, cash, and buying power when a broker link is active, even without the execution container.
 - Account assets query falls back to get_accinfo if accinfo_query is missing and logs errors.